 If you are helping an elderly family member or friend with a move, here are some tips that might make the process easier for you and them.

-For many people moving is (in spite of everything) a positive step because they are leaving home to begin adult life, or buying a larger place to start a family.
-However, for the elderly, it is likely to be tinged with sadness.
-Perhaps they are moving into a care home because they can no longer cope alone, and the move seems like admitting defeat.
-Perhaps they are moving in with a grown up child and are worried about the emotional impact on all family members.
-Acknowledge their feelings and try to accentuate the positive.
+For many people moving is a positive step because they are leaving home to begin adult life, or buying a larger place to start a family.
+However, for the elderly, it can be tinged with sadness.
+Perhaps they are moving into a residential home because they can no longer cope alone, and the move seems like admitting defeat.
+Perhaps they are downsizing due to the loss of a partner, or they are moving in with a grown up child and are worried about the emotional impact on all family members.
+Change can be terribly scary, and they may feel a strong sense of loss when moving home.
+Be sensitive and patient.

 Break the move up into manageable tasks